Little Ice Age: Depictions of winter in European painting

 Burroughs says that snowy subjects return to Dutch Golden Age painting with works by Hendrick Avercamp from 1609 onwards.
 There is a hiatus between 1627 and 1640, which is before the main period of such subjects from the 1640s to the 1660s.
 That relates well with climate records for the later period.
 The subjects are less popular after about 1660, but that does not match any recorded reduction in severity of winters and may reflect only changes in taste or fashion.
 In the later period between the 1780s and 1810s, snowy subjects again became popular.
 Neuberger analyzed 12,000 paintings, held in American and European museums and dated between 1400 and 1967, for cloudiness and darkness.
 His 1970 publication shows an increase in such depictions that corresponds to the Little Ice Age, which peaks between 1600 and 1649.

-Paintings and contemporary records in Scotland demonstrate that curling and ice skating were popular outdoor winter sports, with curling dating back to the 16th century and becoming widely popular in the mid-19th century.
+Paintings and contemporary records in Scotland demonstrate that curling, ice skating and icesailing were popular outdoor winter sports, with curling dating to the 16th century and becoming widely popular in the mid-19th century.
 An outdoor curling pond constructed in Gourock in the 1860s remained in use for almost a century, but increasing use of indoor facilities, problems of vandalism, and milder winters led to the pond being abandoned in 1963.

 General Crisis of the seventeenth century

 The General Crisis of the seventeenth century in Europe was a period of inclement weather, crop failure, economic hardship, extreme intergroup violence, and high mortality linked to the Little Ice Age.
 Episodes of social instability track the cooling with a time lapse of up to 15 years, and many developed into armed conflicts, such as the Thirty Years' War (1618–1648).
 The war started as a war of succession to the Bohemian throne.
-Animosity between Protestants and Catholics in the Holy Roman Empire (now Germany) added fuel to the fire.
+Animosity between Protestants and Catholics in the Holy Roman Empire (most of which is now in Germany, Austria, and the Czech Republic) added fuel to the fire.
 It soon escalated to a huge conflict that involved all the major European powers and devastated much of Germany.
 When the war ended, some regions of the Holy Roman Empire had seen their population drop by as much as 70%.
-However, as global temperatures started to rise, the ecological stress faced by Europeans also began to fade.
-Mortality rates dropped, and the level of violence fell.
-This helped lead to the Enlightenment, which witnessed the emergence of innovations in technology (which enabled industrialization), medicine (which improved hygiene), and social welfare (such as the world's first welfare programs in Germany) and made life even more comfortable.